aefarrell/aefarrell.github.io/_posts/2020-11-20-butane_leak_example.md

 ## The Scenario

 As a simple scenario suppose a leak from a butane storage sphere.
 These are a fairly common sight around refineries and facilities that process large quantities of hydrocarbons.
 This sphere is 40ft in diameter and operates under 250psig of pressure, containing primarily n-butane, which I will assume is entirely n-butane for simplicity[<sup id="fnref-1">1</sup>](#fn-1).
 As for the leak itself I am supposing a leak area equivalent to a 2in rupture[<sup id="fnref-2">2</sup>](#fn-2).
-The sphere doesn't sit directly on the ground, it is supported 10ft above a concrete pad which has a dyked area of 500ft².
-The leak itself at the bottom somewhere, suppose exactly at the bottom for simplicilty[<sup id="fnref-3">3</sup>](#fn-3).
+The sphere doesn't sit directly on the ground, it is supported 10ft above a concrete pad which has a diked area of 500ft².
+The leak itself at the bottom somewhere, suppose exactly at the bottom for simplicity[<sup id="fnref-3">3</sup>](#fn-3).
 Furthermore I am assuming the release occurs on a day with an ambient temperature of 25°C and that the tank contents and surroundings are at thermal equilibrium.

 {% capture footnote-1 %}
 <a name="fn-1"><strong>1</strong></a>: If the vessel contained a mixture, for the purposes of screening, conservatively choosing the most volatile of the major components would be a reasonable assumption.
-These simplifications are suitable for screening purposes however if more in depth modeling is required then performing mixture flash calculations would have to be considered, which very quickly becomes a lot of work to set-up outside of a process simulator like Aspen [↩](#fnref-1)
+These simplifications are suitable for screening purposes however if more in depth modelling is required then performing mixture flash calculations would have to be considered, which very quickly becomes a lot of work to setup outside of a process simulator like Aspen [↩](#fnref-1)
 {% endcapture %}

 {% capture footnote-2 %}